 Steps to Setting Up a Trust Fund

-Establishing a Trust Fund Isn't as Difficult As You Might Think
+Establishing a Trust Fund Isn't as Difficult As You Think

-Why are you going to the trouble of creating a new legal arrangement to restrict a specific collection of property?
-What it is you are attempting to achieve?
+Consider why you want to create a new legal arrangement to restrict a specific group of property or assets.
+It will benefit you to be very clear and specific up front about what it is you are attempting to achieve.

-Before you open a trust, you will need to answer the following questions:
+Before you set up a trust, answer the following questions for yourself:

-- Who is the grantor (or the person transferring assets to the trust?
+- Who will be the grantor (the person transferring assets to the trust)?

-- What are the assets that will be placed in the the trust fund?
-Will is be cash, stocks, bonds, mutual funds, real estate, or other property?
+- What assets will be placed into the trust fund?
+Will it include cash, stocks, bonds, mutual funds, real estate, or other property?

 - How will the assets be managed, invested, or treated, including the types, level, and timing of distributions?